113ll3/Ibmclouddocscli/idt/index.md

 ## Code, build, and run
 {: #code-build-run}

-Once your project is created, it's up to you to craft it into something useful.
+After you create your project, it's up to you to craft it into something useful.
 The general flow consists of editing the source code, then running [`ibmcloud dev build`](/docs/cli/idt?topic=cloud-cli-idt-cli#build) to compile the app within a local container specific to your app's language and configuration.
 Depending on your apps language and generator that is used, there are one or more containers that default to support building and running locally.
 Typically, there's a "tools" container for builds and local debugging.
 This container has extra tools and capabilities to aid you in development.
-There's also a "run" container that mimics the runtime environment of your app when its deployed to the cloud, either in Cloud Foundry or IBM's Kubernetes based container environment.
+There's also a "run" container that mimics the runtime environment of your app after deployment, either in Cloud Foundry or IBM's Kubernetes based container environment.

 You're free to use whatever IDE or editor you prefer to code your app. {{site.data.keyword.IBM_notm}} offers an extension for the Microsoft&trade; Visual Studio Code (VSCode) editor that enables you to access all the IDE commands from directly within the editor.